 Kodi

-Kodi felt a little slower than I’m used to when navigating around the menus and performing any actions.
 Videos started after a few seconds of buffering, but once they did, playback was seamless.
-Performance was good, with no dropped frames, or audio out-of-sync.
+Performance was good, with no dropped frames or audio out-of-sync.

 Netflix \ Amazon Prime Video

-Amazon Prime Video was a little laggy in the menus.
-I regularly had to wait a second or two going from the main menu to a show’s detail page.
-Once the video started though, playback was seamless.
-I was able to fast forward and jump to a different chapter in the video very quickly.
+I regularly had to wait for a second or two going from the main menu to a show’s detail page.
+Once the video started, though, playback was seamless.
+I could fast forward and quickly jump to a different chapter in the video.

 That minor hiccup aside, I have no complaints about using the TiVo Stream 4K for either Netflix or Amazon Prime.